osama-majdi-data/ECommerce-Churn-Forensic-Pipeline/README.md

 ## 🔮 Future Enhancements & Scalability (Version 2.0 Roadmap)
 To maintain constant repository activity and continuous integration, the pipeline's future roadmap includes:
 *   Migrating static hardcoded clamping thresholds into dynamic `MIN-AVG Subqueries` for full self-evolving orchestration.
+*   Deploying the pipeline model as an optimized microservice for real-time edge streaming. the pipeline's future roadmap includes:
+*   Migrating static hardcoded clamping thresholds into dynamic `MIN-AVG Subqueries` for full self-evolving orchestration.
 *   Deploying the pipeline model as an optimized microservice for real-time edge streaming.